<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 There are fewer than 200 wineries in the DOCG area, but 3,423 registered grape farmers who supply them.
 This creates a close synergy and mutual interdependence between growers and bottlers.

-There is no such thing as the ‘Prosecco grape’, in the same way as there is no such thing as a ‘Champagne grape’ (prosecco wine is made from glera).
-The Prosecco area is wedged between mountains and the plain before the Adriatic and is perilously hilly, with the grapes growing at 150 to 1600 ft (50-500 meters) above sea level.
+There is no such thing as the "Prosecco grape," in the same way as there is no such thing as a "Champagne grape" (prosecco wine is made from glera).
+The Prosecco area is wedged between mountains and the plain before the Adriatic and is perilously hilly, with the grapes growing at 50-500 meters (150 to 1600 ft) above sea level.
 A route has arisen between the towns of Conegliano and Valdobbiadene and the road between the two has been named the Strada del Prosecco.
 Yes, that’s right: Prosecco Wine Route, and it’s the perfect riding playground for wine lovers.
 There’s hardly anything as dramatic as the vineyards of Prosecco with its steep hill slopes perfectly contoured by vineyards.

 The fierce topography is a sort of dichotomy to the reputation that the wine has gained as a fun bubbly wine often enjoyed in cocktails.
-If we have a goal on this tour for delivering the Tourissimo Experience that is to educate on the Superiore (DOCG) production area versus the Prosecco (generic) DOC area.
+If we have a goal on this tour for delivering the Tourissimo Experience, it is to educate on the Superiore (DOCG) production area versus the Prosecco (generic) DOC area.
 You’ll be surprised at how well you’ll understand the difference in tradition and taste once you ride those hills and engage with the producers.
 This is the best Prosecco, period.

 Related Posts